ArkanKovanAbdullah/Hello-Microverse/README.md

 - Copy repo link
 - Clone the repo.
 You can use any terminal but i suggest (Gitbash to do this)
+- Open index.html.
+Or modify as per your wishes.